What is a Laboratory-Demonstration School?

-A laboratory or demonstration school operates in alignment with a university, college, or teacher education institution and used for the training of teachers, educational research, and professional development.
-A laboratory or demonstration school is an innovation hub for creativity and experimentation; application of new knowledge and research; new discoveries, problem solving; and a place to learn from challenges and mistakes.
-A laboratory school is a facility where teachers, students and families can come to learn about child development/education and observe children interacting with one another and with adults.
-It is a place to try new ideas, take risks and to grow as a learner.
+A laboratory or demonstration school operates in alignment with a university, college, or teacher education institution and offers opportunities for teacher training, educational research, and professional development.
+A laboratory or demonstration school is an innovation hub for creativity and experimentation; application of new knowledge and research; new discoveries and problem solving processes.
+It is a place to learn from challenges and mistakes.
+A laboratory school is a facility where teachers, students and families can learn about child development and education.
+They observe children interacting with one another, with adults, with various materials and with queries and new concepts they encounter every day.
+They try new ideas, take risks, and continue to grow as learners.

 As a lab school for the Eliot-Pearson Department of Child Study and Human Development, we have multiple missions:

 - A site for experimentation, research and curriculum development